-The good news we can customize it to make it work Out-of-the-box!
+The Good NEWS we can make it work out-of-the-box!

 1. Download and Install DBeaver

-- download the one that suits your OS
+download and install the one that suits your OS (MAC or Windows)

 2. Getting the right driver

-- copy that file in a safe place on your pc that you DON'T ACCIDENTALLY REMOVE!
+Copy that file to a safe place on your pc that you DON'T ACCIDENTALLY REMOVE!

 Personally, I prefer to place them in the